Fire Fighting Foam (AFFF) Lawsuit

 Where Is AFFF Found?

-The Environmental Working Group (EWG) has a very helpful map which highlights areas with AFFF contamination.
-AFFF on this map is mostly highlighted by red or purple dots and is mostly found in military facilities, municipal airports, refineries, fuel tank farms and other industries which could potentially use and store tons of petroleum.
+The Environmental Working Group (EWG) has a very helpful map that highlights areas with environmental contamination by AFFF.
+AFFF on this map is mostly highlighted by red or purple dots and is generally found in military facilities, municipal airports, refineries, fuel tank farms, and other industries which could potentially use and store tons of petroleum.

 AFFF contains the chemicals perfluorooctanoic acid (PFOA) and perfluorooctanesulfonic acid (PFOS) which are per- and polyfluoroalkyl substances (PFAS).
 PFAS is referred to as a “forever chemical” because the elemental bonds of fluorine and carbon are extremely strong and difficult to break down in the environment and in our bodies.
 This means that the carcinogens in AFFF, when consumed by people, stay in the body for a very long period of time.

-The U.S. Department of Veteran Affairs has also begun warning veterans about the increased risks of breast cancer, pancreatic cancer, prostate cancer, testicular cancer and kidney cancer after being exposed to the fire-fighting foam in military facilities.
+The U.S. Department of Veteran Affairs has begun warning veterans about the increased risks of AFFF side effects, including breast cancer, pancreatic cancer, prostate cancer, testicular cancer, and kidney cancer, after being exposed to the fire-fighting foam in military facilities.

 Timothy Putnam, the Vice-President of the Tidewater Federal Fire Fighters and a member of the International Association of Firefighters, spoke to the U.S. Senate about this chemical crisis.
 In this statement, Putnam cites animal testing, human exposure, and research done by the International Agency for Research on Cancer (IARC) to link exposure to this firefighting foam to testicular and kidney cancer.